 Necessity is always the mother of invention, and the lack of colour cosmetic products has given opportunities to savvy entrepreneurs who are making their own cosmetics ranges and marketing them through social media channels and that’s an exciting development.

-However, I still think some of the major beauty brands haven’t made much progression in addressing the needs of women of colour.
-Their colour cosmetics ranges are still far too pale for WOC.
-And the day I attend a press launch where the foundation colours doesn’t stop at deep tan, will be when progress has been made.
+However, I still think some of the major beauty brands haven’t made much progress in addressing the needs of women of color.
+Their color cosmetics ranges are still far too pale for WOC.
+And the day I attend a press launch where the foundation colors doesn’t stop at deep tan, will be when progress has been made.

 I remember asking for black models at my graduation fashion show at Ravensbourne even though my collection didn’t have a particularly black theme, and we finally got two black girls to walk for us!
 So I’ve always been aware of the struggle to get black models represented on the catwalks.
 It’s a subject that’s always rearing its head on social media platforms or during Fashion Week.

-The beauty and hair brands I really rate for WoC include Mizani, a great brand and I’m loving Charlotte Mensah’s new Manketti Oil collection – it not only looks fab on my dressing table, it makes your hair smell and feel fab too!
-For beauty it’s MAC, Bobbi Brown, BlackUp and Sleek Cosmetics who all have something great in their locker.
+The beauty and hair brands I really rate for WoC include Mizani, a great brand and I’m loving Charlotte Mensah’s new Manketti Oil collection – it not only looks fab on my dressing table, but it also makes your hair smell and feels fab too!
+For beauty, it’s MAC, Bobbi Brown, BlackUp, and Sleek Cosmetics who all have something great in their locker.